If you’ve ever wondered what your dog or cat was thinking, they might be wondering the same right back at you.

 Yes!
-Remember that believing in your learner’s potential is the first first step.
+Remember that believing in your learner’s potential is the first step.
 Our curriculum will guide you through the rest.
 While the idea may sound daunting , anyone and any learner is capable (though our fish friends might have a harder time).

 A learner is any non-human individual you are teaching (or going to teach) how to use button communication.

 The word/phrase is the sound produced by the button when it's pressed, and the meaning/concept is your actual definition of the word.
 We use CAPITALIZED LETTERS in our curriculum to specify the meaning or concept.